The Reader: Part 1

 The story is told in three parts by the main character, Michael Berg.
 Each part takes place in a different time period in the past.
 Part I begins in a West German city in 1958.
 After 15-year-old Michael becomes ill on his way home, 36-year-old tram conductor Hanna Schmitz notices him, cleans him up, and sees him safely home.
-He spends the next three months absent from school battling hepatitis.
+He spends the next three months absent from school battling scarlet fever.
 He visits Hanna to thank her for her help and realizes he is attracted to her.
 Embarrassed after she catches him watching her getting dressed, he runs away, but he returns days later.
 After she asks him to retrieve coal from her cellar, he is covered in coal dust; she watches him bathe and seduces him.
 He returns eagerly to her apartment on a regular basis, and they begin a heated affair.
 They develop a practice of bathing and having sex, before which she frequently has him read aloud to her, especially classical literature, such as The Odyssey and Chekhov's The Lady with the Dog.
 Both remain somewhat distant from each other emotionally, despite their physical closeness.
 Hanna is at times physically and verbally abusive to Michael.
 Months into the relationship, she suddenly leaves without a trace.
 The distance between them had been growing as Michael had been spending more time with his school friends; he feels guilty and believes it was something he did that caused her departure.
 The memory of her taints all his other relationships with women.